 We had to head back over the river into the Kazimierz district, the Jewish Quarter.
 Here you will find many museums, art galleries, bars and restaurants, some of the best in Kraków.

-This cemetery is the last resting place of many notable Polish-Jews and Rabbi’s.
+This cemetery is the last resting place of many notable Polish-Jews and rabbis.
 During the Second World War, Nazis who were active in the area destroyed many parts of the cemetery.
-They tore down walls and many of the stones they moved, destroyed and used as paving slabs in some concentration camps.
+They tore down walls, and many of the stones they moved, destroyed and used as paving slabs in some concentration camps.

 WANDER AROUND THE CITY

-There are dozens more churches, museums and other curiosities around the city that we just didn’t have time to see.
-We visited several churches and walked miles through the streets admiring the architecture, taking in the sights and soaking up the atmosphere.
+There are dozens more churches, museums, and other curiosities around the city that we just didn’t have time to see.
+We visited several churches and walked miles through the streets, admiring the architecture, taking in the sights, and soaking up the atmosphere.

-During our walk around, we passed the Kraków Barbican, Saint Florian’s Gate, and the Grundwald Monument, an enormous statue dedicated to King Władysław Jagiełło and the battle of Grunwald in 1410.
+During our walk around, we passed the Kraków Barbican, Saint Florian’s Gate, and the Grundwald Monument, an enormous statue dedicated to King Władysław Jagiełło and the Battle of Grunwald in 1410.
 We also found the parish church, Bazylika św.
 Floriana w Krakowie, in which John Paul II practiced as a priest before becoming Pope.

 RELAX IN THE PUBLIC PARKS